I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Posters and pocket guides can help you reduce and eliminate the seven wastes in your business.

-can be placed around your facility to remind your people of each waste.
+Posters depicting the seven wastes can be placed around your facility to remind your people of each waste.
 They can be a great reference in places people meet to run improvement projects and solve problems.
-I created many of them over the years, but you can find many great options available online.
-Posters depicting the seven wastes
+I created many of them over the years, but you can find many great online options.

-Pocket guides are another way you can remind yourself and others of the seven wastes as you approach the manufacturing processes.
+Pocket guides are another way to remind yourself and others of the seven wastes as you approach the manufacturing processes.

 What Is "WORMPIT?"